zeruhur/loner/en/loner_v3.md

 With deepest thanks to :
 - Shane Conner for proof reading and revision of the text of the First Edition.
 - The Loner Facebook Group and r/LonerRPG for constantly pushing me to improve and extend the Loner framework with new ideas and settings.
-- Ruolatori Solitari for their constant support and drive to improve the game.
+- Ruolatori Solitari for their support on the development of the second edition.

-## License

-Loner v.3.0

-© 2025 Roberto Bisceglie

-This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 ## Appendix A: Loner Diceless